National Trust for Historic

 Doors open at 2:00, program at 2:30.
 Free admission and refreshments.
 We are located at 1870 Anaheim Ave. northwest corner of the Lions Park complex.
 For further information call (949) 631-5918, visit www.costamesahistory.org or go to facebook/costa mesa historical society

-come enjoy the Denwar Exhibit and also check out our gift shop!
+Come enjoy the Denwar Exhibit and also check out our gift shop for Denwar and other Costa Mesa related items!

 Lots of books and memorabilia to select from including commemorative plates, paperweights and SAAAB items, note paper, postcards and out of print items.

-And we have many historic photos to chose from for your home, office or gift!
+And we have many historic photos to choose from for your home, office or gift!

 "Costa Mesa My Sweet Home" video